CUCyber/reportgen/cyber.md

 ```

 ...
-graphic=shield.png
+graphic=test_shield.png
 caption=Nmap results
 label=fig:nmap
 ...

 In $fig:nmap$, you see that a shell backdoor has been found.
+Also, "asdf asdf".